 Though swallowing Metis had seemed a good idea at the time, he regretted it, and it was now causing him great suffering, which eventually proved to be totally unnecessary.
 He suffered from an extreme headache, and nothing seemed to help…

 Ready to risk anything to eliminate the pain that tormented him, he allowed one of the other gods to split open his head, and voila!
 Out came not the son he feared but a beautiful full-grown daughter dressed in golden battle armor, who instantly became the “apple of her father’s eye.”

 A motherless child, the goddess Athena however quickly became Zeus’ favorite.
 Athena was the only one of his children that Zeus ever entrusted with his magic shield and the secret of where his lightning bolts were stored.
 The goddess Athena remained his constant ally and fierce protector, always promoting his interests and serving as his advisor.

 The Goddess Of War

 Although usually depicted holding a spear, her golden helmet pushed back to reveal her elegant beauty, the Greek goddess Athena was known more for her role as judge, diplomat, and mediator than for actually fighting in battle.
 Her decisions were renowned for their fairness and compassion.

-The goddess Athena was a superb strategist, and many of the Greek myths recount tales of her help given to various gods, goddesses, and heroes as they went into battle or faced seemingly impossible tests.
+The goddess Athena was a superb strategist, and many of the Greek myths recount tales of her help given to various gods and goddesses as well as mortal heroes.
+She would be there by their side as they went into battle or faced seemingly impossible tests.

 Although she was widely known in one of her roles as “Athena Goddess of War”, it was as a mediator and a planner that she excelled.
 She always worked to prevent war, but once the war had been joined, the goddess Athena fought efficiently for her side.